Honiara International Airport: History

 The airstrip was under construction by engineers of the Imperial Japanese Navy when it was captured by the American 1st Marine Division.
 The Marines renamed the nascent field for Marine Major Lofton Henderson, the first Marine aviator killed in action at the Battle of Midway.
 Henderson, commanding officer of VMSB-241, had died while leading his squadron in an attack against Japanese carrier forces.

 Finishing and repairing the field became the main project of the Seabees of Naval Construction Battalion 6.
 Control of the airstrip was the focus of months of fighting in the Battle for Henderson Field during the Guadalcanal campaign of World War II and the Seabees ensured that the airstrip remained operational throughout the battle.

 The field was abandoned after the war, but reopened in 1969 as an international civilian airport.
 The airport routinely accommodates the Airbus A320.

-A magnitude 7.0 earthquake struck 57 km southwest of Honiara on November 22, 2022.
+A magnitude 7.0 earthquake struck 57 km southwest of Honiara on 22 November 2022.
+The ceiling of the terminal was damaged but the structure remained intact.
+The affected areas were closed for repairs.